amateescu/search_api_solr/README.txt

 Solr search server for indexing and searching.
 Before enabling or using this module, you'll have to follow the instructions given in INSTALL.txt first.

+The minimum support version for Search API Solr 8.x is Solr 4.5.1.
+Any version below might work if you use your own Solr config.

 For more detailed documentation, see the handbook [2].

 [2] https://drupal.org/node/1999280